10 Software Engineering Programs for High School Students

 Decisions made during high school can set the trajectory for a student’s future academics and career.
 At this pivotal juncture, taking part in a STEM program or internship comes with several benefits such as skill enhancement, networking opportunities, exposure to real-world problems, and more.
 Early exposure to software engineering in particular can leave a positive impact by setting a strong foundation in the field and giving you a head start on the practical application of your skills.

 Moreover, taking part in a software engineering program proves your dedication to the field and sometimes leaves you with a specific project or portfolio.
 This would give your college applications a definite boost, since admissions officers are looking for students who have the drive to pursue a subject at an advanced level outside of the classroom!
-Since this subject tends to overlap with multiple other fields of research, we have narrowed it down to the top 11 programs for high schoolers interested in software engineering.
+Since this subject tends to overlap with multiple other fields of research, we have narrowed it down to the top 10 programs for high schoolers interested in software engineering.
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

 Eligibility: All high school students